 Through your curriculum, all learners are being prepared for their next stage of education, training or employment at each stage of their learning.

 DEVELOPING AN APPRENTICESHIP STANDARD PROGRAMME

-When developing an apprenticeship programme (standards), providers need to consider their curriculum intent, implementation and impact.
+When developing an apprenticeship programme (standards), providers must consider their curriculum intent, implementation and impact.

 As well as the detailed questions set out in the sections above, there are general questions that should be asked throughout the curriculum design process:

-- How will learners be supported in their progression and are they being provided with knowledge and skills which will benefit them in the future?
+How will learners be supported in their progression and be provided with knowledge and skills that will benefit them?

-- How are the apprentices existing skills and knowledge going to be built on?
+How will the apprentice's existing skills and knowledge be built on?

 IDENTIFYING WHAT APPRENTICES NEED TO KNOW AND CAN DO

-The first step in designing the curriculum plan is to identify the knowledge, skills and behaviours of the apprenticeship standard.
+The first step in designing the curriculum plan is to identify the apprenticeship standard's knowledge, skills and behaviours.
 These standards set out the endpoints that learners will be working towards.
 However, when designing the curriculum, the intent, implementation and impact cannot be done in isolation.
 In order to be able to demonstrate impact, providers will first need to determine what the performance measures are for each outcome.
-This should be a four-step process; state what will be delivered or what the apprentices will need to do, identify the measure type that will be used, define the performance benchmark and finally schedule when the outcome will be implemented or completed.
+This should be a four-step process; state what will be delivered or what the apprentices will need to do, identify the measure type that will be used, define the performance benchmark, and finally schedule when the outcome will be implemented or completed.

 For each knowledge, skill or behaviour in the apprenticeship standard providers should be able to show what they are delivering to develop the KSB and how they will determine if the learners have absorbed and retained what has been taught.